jmuehlig/perf-cpp/docs/sampling.md

 Intel CPUs are generally flexible and allow almost every event as a trigger.
 On AMD systems, the range of events that can trigger samples is more restricted: Typically, only the `cycles` event and specific IBS events such as `ibs_fetch` and `ibs_op` are supported.

+> [!TIP]
-For more detailed information on configuring event-based sampling for different CPU types and specific notes on memory sampling, refer to the section: [Specific Notes for different CPU Vendors](#specific-notes-for-different-cpu-vendors).
+> For more detailed information on configuring event-based sampling for different CPU types and specific notes on memory sampling, refer to the section: [Specific Notes for different CPU Vendors](#specific-notes-for-different-cpu-vendors).

 ## Precision
 Due to deeply pipelined processors, samples might not be precise, i.e., a sample might contain an instruction pointer or memory address that did not generate the overflow (&rarr; see [a blogpost on easyperf.net](https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf) and [the perf documentation](https://man7.org/linux/man-pages/man2/perf_event_open.2.html)).